wendymathonsi12/Repository-Practice1/README.md

 Quick Links: 📊 Project Dashboard • 🔄 CI/CD • 📈 Metrics • 🐛 Issues

 For internal use only.
 Distribution restricted to BitCube authorized personnel.

+#  Purpose of the repository
+The purpose of this repo is to :
+- allow users to book and cancel existing bookings

+## Repository Context
+- README.md - Important document
+- sprint - sprint planning and executuion
+- gitignore - gitignore rules
+- LICENSE - official project license

+## Installation
+- Installation not required at this stage

+## Usage
+This repository is used for:
+-  Reviewing code
+- updating reame file

+## Contributing
+- Changes to this repository are made using pull request

+## Deveoper Onboarding
+- This project is developed incrementally as part of a software
+- How it is expected it to be
+- time constraints or timeframe to finish the project
+- Technologies to be used in the project scope

+## System Context
+- The conference booking system is a conceptual system inteded to manage

+## Project Documentation
+- This repo contains sprint documentation created during the scrum
+- updates pending from next sprint

+## Upcoming Documentation
+- Building UI/UX
+- API documentation
+- Runtime instructions
+- Developer setup and contribution

+## LICENSE
+- The project is licensed under MIT

+## Author
+- Siphosenkosi Sibiya: mphosiphosenkosi@gmail.com
+- Wendy Mathonsi : wendymathonsi24@outlook.com